 All multi-agency working will be prioritised and nursery will take on actions as agreed by social care to achieve the best possible outcomes for the child and family.
 A plan to meet individual children’s needs will be located in the child’s file.

-The nursery staff will respond appropriately to-
+Through appropriate training nursery staff will be aware and will respond appropriately to-

 -Significant changes in children's behavior